Tell Your State Legislators: Farms Shouldn't Be Toxic Sewage Sludge Dumps!

 Dear [State Legislator],

 Maine’s PFAS ban includes a prohibition on the use of sewage sludge as fertilizer (the industry name for it is “biosolids”).
-A few other states, notably Michigan, are testing sewage sludge for PFAS.

 Chemical companies like DuPont and 3M have covered up evidence of the dangerous human health and environmental impacts of PFAS since the 1960s.